manishjha2088/local-push/readme.md

 This is my first commit
-I am taching git and learning merge
+I am taching git and learning merge and rebasing